dadoonet/dadoonet.github.io/content/blog/2023-01-10-biggest-milestone-ever/index.md

 ## The french spoken language wide territory

-French is spoken by [321 millions of people](https://fr.wikipedia.org/wiki/Fran%C3%A7ais), including 93 french native speakers.
+French is spoken by [321 millions of people](https://fr.wikipedia.org/wiki/Fran%C3%A7ais), including 93 millions french native speakers.
 Of course only a subset of them is speaking about IT, but that still represents a significant territory to cover:

 {{< figure src="francophone_world.png" caption="Source: <https://fr.wikipedia.org/wiki/Francophonie>" >}}